 Windows and Applications: A Reading of Etgar Keret’s “Windows”

-A symptomatic reference-point for the literary trajectory Keret has made throughout his career probably is his short 2018 short story “Windows,” published in A Glitch at the Edge of the Galaxy, but first appeared two years earlier in the anthology, The Posthuman Age: Between the Fantasy of Eternal Life and Existential Panic.
-Mostly a theoretical compilation of articles revolving around the posthuman theme, the story appeared at the conclusion of this combined theoretical and descriptive compilation.
+A significant reference point for Keret’s literary trajectory is his short story “Windows,” published in A Glitch at the Edge of the Galaxy in 2018.
+The story first appeared two years earlier as the concluding text in The Posthuman Age: Between the Fantasy of Eternal Life and Existential Panic, a collection of mostly theoretical articles revolving around the posthuman theme.

-“Windows” describes the next stage in human experience achieved through an application that offers its users a bot, a virtual machine that imitates human behavior but proves much more powerful.
-The bot, a well-synched product, with immaculate human-machine interface consistently monitored and relentlessly updated, is available to users who order intimate virtual relationships.
-Taken as a given that new technological developments make possible the blurring of boundaries between the human and the non-human and that technology and humans are increasingly integrated, “Windows” deliberates a new epistemology in which technology plays a critical role in the constitution of contemporary human.
+“Windows” describes the next stage in human experience, achieved thanks to an application that offers its users a bot—a virtual machine that imitates human behavior but proves much more powerful than first assumed.
+The bot, a well-synched product with an immaculate human-machine interface that is constantly monitored and updated, is available to users who are interested in pursuing intimate virtual relationships.
+Assuming that technology and humans are increasingly integrated and that new technological developments make it possible to blur the boundaries between the human and the non-human, “Windows” elaborates a new epistemology in which technology plays a critical role in the constitution of the contemporary human.

-With a threefold conjecture I will read “Windows” as a self-reflexive construct hinting at Keret’s move from postmodernism to post-postmodernism.
+The reading presented here sees “Windows” as a self-reflexive construct hinting at Keret’s move from postmodernism to post-postmodernism based on three main conjectures.